schlegelp/nat.hdf5/README.md

 - [x] parallel reading
 - [x] function to write neurons from Hdf5 file
 - [x] optionally write neurons as serialized byte streams for faster reading
+- [x] function to remove select neurons from Hdf5 file: `drop.neurons.hdf5`

 # TODOs
 - [ ] read arbitrary attributes + `strict` parameter for `read.neurons.hdf5`
-- [ ] function to remove select neurons from Hdf5 file
 - [ ] more efficient handling of raw data with the same datatype (pool x/y/z coordinates)
 - [ ] rewrite to work with either Hdf5 or a simple zip file